 CONCLUSION

 Most internships won’t include glamorous and highly visible work.
-Most interns won’t change the world, an industry, or even a company during their three to six months there.
+Most interns won’t change the world, an industry or even a company during their three to six months there.
 But they do make the essential connections and gain confidence for their futures as Brown and Beaumont did.

 Where did all the influential professionals come from?
 From the very desks students are sitting in now.
 If students work hard and really connect with the people around them, they will rise up to bring about the change the world needs.
 Their success could match and go even beyond what the world has seen before.